-House Passes Nearly 150 Measures on Final CrossoverPosted on Apr 14, 2015 in Latest News, Newsroom, Press Releases
+House Passes Nearly 150 Measures on Final CrossoverPosted on Apr 14, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The state House of Representatives passed today nearly 150 Senate measures dealing with education, housing and homelessness, health, seniors, agriculture, invasive species and the environment, public safety and improving the quality of life for Hawaii residents.